Season to Risk: Reactivation

-Still based in Kansas City, the band plays shows each year and tours occasionally including shows with No Means No (2006), Helmet (2009), Iron Rite Mangle / Molly McGuire (2012), the Medicine Theory (2016), Descendents (2017).
+Still based in Kansas City, the band continued playing select shows each year and touring occasionally, including shows with No Means No (2006), Helmet (2009), Iron Rite Mangle / Molly McGuire (2012), the Medicine Theory (2016), Descendents (2017).
 Singer Steve Tulipana is the owner/operator of two venues in KCMO, the RecordBar and MiniBar where they often play.

 In 2018, Season to Risk began releasing a remastered vinyl reissue series with indie labels and on their Bandcamp page and toured, playing SxSW South By Southwest in Texas and Valley of the Vapors fest in Arkansas, sharing the stage with side project band Sie Lieben Maschinen.
 In 2019, the band toured the midwest, playing shows at Riot Fest in Chicago and with Porcupine in Minneapolis, supporting a first-ever vinyl release of the album ”The Shattering”, remastered for vinyl by Jason Livermore at Blasting Room studio, Ft.
 Collins, CO, on limited-edition orange vinyl.

 In 2020, Season to Risk re-issued their seminal 1998 album "Men Are Monkeys.
 Robots Win." remastered by Duane Trower at his studio, Weights and Measures Soundlab, on limited-edition green vinyl.
 A 2020 tour was postponed due to the Covid-19 pandemic.
 Their website stated: "Ironically, mentions of the album title are often incorrectly flagged as hate speech by the algorithm on many platforms.
 Robot wins."

 The band released a limited-edition of 100 cassettes / digital compiling a collection of rare singles, B-sides, experiments, cover songs including Bauhaus, The Go-Go's, Killdozer, and others in 2021 titled 1-800-MELTDOWN and played a release show with Descendents and The Menzingers.
 Season to Risk began recording new music with Duane Trower at his studio Weights and Measures Soundlab in 2022, while they were reunited for shows with Cheer Accident.
 Shows followed in 2023 with Man or Astroman and in 2024 with Sleepytime Gorilla Museum, Traindodge, and Cherubs.

 In February 2025, a Record Store Day exclusive vinyl edition of the 1-800-MELTDOWN album was announced by Init Records.
 The band released a new single and lyric video "Echo Chamber" which was featured on Decibel magazine, and toured in April - May with a new primary line up including bass player Ben Ruth (Be/Non).
+They stayed active through 2025, touring again in November and December to support the release of the 30-year anniversary remastered album "In A Perfect World" on Spartan Records (Seattle, WA).
+Season to Risk toured with the band "sisters", featuring Mario Quintaro from Spotlights and Jason Blackmore from Molly McGuire.
+The vinyl was released with three color variants, and featured in RecordStoreDay's Black Friday 2025 event.
+The album was re-mastered by Duane Trower and Weights at Measures Sound Lab and had updated artwork featuring early sketches of Derek Hess' drawings included in the liner notes.

+In 2026, the band announced a Midwest tour including the opening night at Caterwaul in Minneapolis with Mike Watt and Didjits in June and shows with Unsane in the Fall.